GitCadet/cn-metric-app/README.md

 # Cloud-Native Application Using Python

-In this project, I built a cloud-native system monitoring application by containerising the app with Docker and set up an ECR registry using the AWS SDK.
+In this project, I developed a cloud-native system monitoring application and containerised it with Docker.
+Then, I used the AWS SDK to create an ECR repository to push the image to.
 ## Overview

 In this project I: